nestengineering/web-workers/README.md

 In this talk, we will see how to use **Web Workers** effectively and how to go beyond the costs caused by the overhead and other issues, and finally we will take a look at a library that provides a simple way to implement **Web Workers**.

-The aim of this talk is to get familiar with **Web Workers**, hopefully giving you you a better understanding of how **Web Workers** act on a web page.
+The aim of this talk is to get familiar with **Web Workers**, hopefully giving you a better understanding of how **Web Workers** act on a web page.